 The Faculty of Arts provides Australian fee-paying places in Graduate Certificate, Graduate Diploma, Graduate Certificate (Advanced), Graduate Diploma (Advanced) and Masters by Coursework programs, offered by the Graduate School of Humanities and Social Sciences (GSHSS).
 The majority of our Graduate coursework students are enrolled in Australian fee-paying places.

 A small number of Commonwealth Supported Places (CSPs) are also allocated each intake to high achieving applicants and/or on equity grounds through the Graduate Access Melbourne scheme in Masters by Coursework programs.

-To be considered for a CSP on the basis of equity a timely Graduate Access Melbourne (GAM) scheme application must be submitted in addition to an application for a Masters by Coursework program in the Faculty of Arts.
+To be considered for a CSP on the basis of equity, the Graduate Access Melbourne (GAM) section of the application for a Masters by Coursework program must be completed and the application submitted by the relevant closing dates.

 All CSP Masters by Coursework applicants are considered for a CSP on the basis of academic merit, however this is a highly competitive process.
 As a guide, applicants normally require a solid first class average across their previous studies to achieve a CSP on the basis of academic merit.